cosme-amaro/SmartPark/README.md

-# SmartPark: Parking Monitoring System with YOLO and Raspberry Pi
+# SmartPark: Parking Monitoring System with YOLO, Jetson Nano and RaspberryPi3

 **SmartPark** is a real-time vehicle detection system that uses computer vision to monitor parking occupancy and control a physical LED traffic light.
 Built using YOLOv8, Flask, Jetson, and Raspberry Pi, it allows users to view live parking availability through a web interface and reflect status using red and green LEDs.